 A number of additional subjects is offered in collaboration with other local schools through the Bangor Learning Partnership and SERC.
-These include: Engineering, Hospitality, Production Arts and BTEC Sports Studies.
+These include: Engineering, Hospitality, Production Arts and BTEC Sports Studies, Children's Care, Learning and Development.

 In addition to the post-16 programme of study, pupils in Senior School also have the opportunity to undertake a programme of study skills, career planning and university entry guidance which helps them to develop a wider range of personal skills and interests.